Particular/docs.particular.net/nservicebus/containers/index.md

 ## Using an existing container

 The above pages all have examples of how to pass in an instance of an existing container.
-This is useful when you want to make use of the full features of the container and share the DI behavior with NServiceBus.
+This is useful to make use of the full features of the container and share the DI behavior with NServiceBus.

 ### Endpoint resolution

 Note that the instance of `IBus` (in Version 3-5) is scoped for the lifetime of the container.
-Hence if you resolve `IBus` and then dispose of it the endpoint will stop processing messages.
+Hence to resolve `IBus` and then dispose of it the endpoint will stop processing messages.
 Note that all NServiceBus services, including `IBus`, will be injected into the passed in container instance.
 As such there is no need to register these instances at configuration time.
 In Version 6 `IEndpointInstance` needs to be registered to be properly resolved.

 ### Cleanup

 NOTE: In Version 6 `IEndpointInstance` is not `IDisposable`.

-When using an external container you would normally not dispose the bus instance manually.
-If you would call `IBus.Dispose()` then you will indirectly trigger the container to dispose lifetime scope.
+When using an external container normally the bus instance is not disposed of manually.
+If `IBus.Dispose()` is called that would indirectly trigger the container to dispose lifetime scope.

 NOTE: Do NOT call `IBus.Dispose` when using an external container, instead call dispose in the container during shutdown.

 ## Plugging in the container

-If you have your own container that is not already supported by a NuGet package, you can create a plugin centering around the `IContainer` abstraction.
+If a specific container is not already supported by create a plugin centering around the `IContainer` abstraction.
 Once this is created and registered, NServiceBus will use the custom container to look up its own dependencies.

 snippet:CustomContainers